-More information can be found in the Mental health and behaviour in schools' guidance, colleges may also wish to follow this guidance as best practice.
+More information can be found in the Mental health and behaviour in schools' guidance.
 Mental health and behaviour in schools (publishing.service.gov.uk)

 We ensure there are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
 We work with other agencies to help identify children in need of extra mental health support.